FIVE TIMES, THE SIMPSONS PREDICTED OUR FUTURE

 4. THE TRUMP PRESIDENCY

 The Simpsons predicted Donald Trump’s presidency?
 No. No. She mentions that Trump’s former president has destroyed the economy.
-Despite its political biases, this gag was simply a reference to Trump’s 2000 failed presidential campaign.
+Despite its political biases, this gag was nothing but a reference to Trump’s failed 2000 presidential campaign.
 This is not a case where a crystal ball is necessary.

 3. THE 9/11 ATTACKS